Get exclusive member benefits & effect social change. Join Today

 Urethral stricture is a medical condition that mainly affects men.

 Urethral stricture involves constriction of the urethra.
 This is usually due to tissue inflammation or the presence of scar tissue.
 Scar tissue can be a result of many factors.
-Young boys who have hypospadias surgery (a procedure to correct an underdeveloped urethra) and men who have penile implants have higher chances to develop urethral strictures.
+Young boys who have hypospadias surgery (a procedure to correct an underdeveloped urethra) and men who have penile implants have a higher chance of developing urethral stricture.

 A straddle injury is a common type of trauma that can lead to urethral stricture.
 Examples of straddle injuries include falling on a bicycle bar or getting hit in the area close to the scrotum.